nzvincent/nzvincent-github/chef-installation/simple-chef-installation-guide.md

 **Preparation**

-If you do not have a DNS server running on your network, you need to hardcode the DNS to all your hosts.
-Append the followowing lines to your
+If you do not have a DNS server running on your network, you need to hardcode the DNS to all your hosts. modify the IP addresses and append the followowing lines to your
 - Linux : /etc/hosts files.
 - Windows: C:\Windows\System32\drivers\etc\hosts ( You must be Administrator to edit this file )
 - Example: ( recommended FQDN but hostname should be fine )